Dispnser/Power-grabber-linux/README.md

 </p>

 ## <h2>🚀 Description</h2>
 **Power Grabber** is a free, open-source Discord grabber.
 The grabber provides multiple utilities for data extraction.
-We also host **bimonthly premium giveaways** for our community.
+Unlike the windows counterpart we are absolutely **FOSS**

 ---